HAMTV is a communication channel to show students life and experiments on board the International Space Station (ISS)!

 Samantha Cristoforetti in the Columbus module of the ISS

 More information on the system is available at

-As part of the continuous improvement process, Engineering at Kuhne is performing research and development on low noise, wide bandwidth, high power, high reliability products.
+This successful implementation demonstrates the excellent quality of the design and of Kuhne’s technology.
+As part of the continuous improvement process, engineering at Kuhne is performing R&D on low noise, wide bandwidth, high power, high-reliability products.

 In case of questions or further details, please do not hesitate to contact the experts at email@example.com